 "If we think of genius as something magical, we are not obliged to compare ourselves and find ourselves lacking."
 Friedrich Nietzsche

-Angela Duckworth, a psychologist and author has made “Grit” a reigning buzzword.
+Angela Duckworth, a psychologist and author, has made "Grit" a reigning buzzword.
 Grit is a skill.
-Grit is characterized by the combination focused passion with focused perseverance.
+Grit is characterized by the combination of focused passion with focused persistence.
 Its basically:

 Talent × effort = skill.

 The two big ideas about grit that have made Duckworth famous are: